Accessible information in alternative formats

 Download our easy to read guide

-When might I expect my COVID-19 vaccination appointment letter?
+When might I expect my COVID-19 booster appointment letter?

 What should I do when I receive the letter and can't attend my appointment or my appointment letter is late?

-Will the main NHS Grampian switchboard be able to direct my call to the booking number or make my COVID-19 vaccination appointment?
+Will the main NHS Grampian switchboard be able to direct my call to the booking number or make my COVID-19 Booster appointment?

 Should I contact my local GP practice for my appointment?

-After my COVID-19 vaccine will I still have to follow the government rules?
+After my COVID-19 Booster will I still have to follow the government rules?

 For further information on Covid-19 Symptoms and what to do visit- Coronavirus (COVID-19) self-help guide | NHS inform